michaelfolkson/book/book_draft.md

 ## Why don't you commit suicide?

 In Viktor Frankl’s Man’s Search For Meaning the preface describes the author-psychiatrist asking his patients “Why do you not commit suicide?”.
 It is a question I’ve struggled with for over a decade now even though I only recently opened this book.
 I still don’t have an answer.
 The best I can come up with is to not to disappoint G*d.
 But everyone has an expiry date and becomes surplus to requirements eventually.
 A decade is a long enough time to assess whether you have reached your expiry date.

+I want to find out what the f\*\*\* I should have done in this f\*\*\*ed up scenario.